1050 kilometre walk from York, North Yorkshire to Santiago, Spain

 Finish: Santiago Cathedral

 Earliest recorded English pilgrim to Santiago in 1092.
-Of course ignores any of the pre Christian travellers to this region.
+Of course ignores any of the pre Christian travellers to the region.

 Generosity and giving